 To really come to grips with what ACES is, let’s take a look at what it does inside your workflow.

 Understanding Capture & Scene-Referred Data

-One of the most important things to understand about ACES is that its processing pipeline utilizes capture-referred data—i.e. the color science (and sometimes secret sauce) that each camera system uses and bakes into the signal.
+One of the most important things to understand about ACES is that its processing pipeline utilizes capture-referred data.
+In other words, the color science (and sometimes secret sauce) that each camera system uses and bakes into the signal.

 ACES reverse-engineers that data (through what’s known as an ACES Input Transform or IDT) back into the pure linear light information that was in the actual scene in front of the camera.
 Theoretically, without any camera bias.

-This is why ACES is often discussed as being scene-referred or, with the more technical phrase, scene-linear.
-Abstracting away the camera’s bias allows us to get closer to the actual real-world scene that the camera was pointing at.
+ACES is often described as scene-referred or scene-linear.
+Abstracting away the camera’s bias allows us to get closer to the actual real-world scene that the camera records.

 Additionally, ACES color uses a color space so large it actually encompasses the entire visual locus (every color humans can see) and even colors we can’t see!
 Even the smaller working color spaces of ACES (which we’ll cover later) are much larger than Rec.
 709 and Rec.
 2020.